 First Glimpse at the Top

-Near the road’s end, a view to Giant Te Paki Sand Dunes, the spit, and the sea.
+Near the road’s end, a view to sand dunes, the spit, and the sea.
 The lighthouse awaits.

 Where the Seas Collide

-Far below, the Tasman Sea and Pacific Ocean swirl and slam together.
+Far below, at tip of the peninsula, the Tasman Sea and Pacific Ocean swirl and slam together.